gchure/phd/docs/src/chapter_07/section_08_param_comparison.md

-## Comparing Parameter Values To The Literature
+## Comparing Parameter Values to the Literature

 In this section, we compare and contrast the biophysical parameter values we use to characterize the wild-type Lac repressor with the rich